MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/partitioningpolicy.md

 ### Limitations

 * Attempts to partition data in a database that already has more than 5,000,000 extents will be throttled.
-  * In such cases, the `EffectiveDateTime` property of partitioning policies of tables in the database will be automatically delayed by several hours, so that you can re-evaluate your configuration and policies.
+  * In such cases, the `EffectiveDateTime` property of partitioning policies of tables in the database will be automatically delayed by several hours, so that you can reevaluate your configuration and policies.

 ## Outliers in partitioned columns